 PPL brought together policymakers, scholars, and advocates to discuss the state of child poverty in America and the policy innovations which might address this pressing issue.
 The event began with remarks from Senator Bob Casey (PA) which were followed by a panel discussion featuring Megan Curran, Lisa Gennetian, Kathy Hirsh-Pasek, and Christine James-Brown.
 The panel was moderated by PPL's Director, Judith A. Levine.
 This panel discussion coincided with the release of the second issue of our e-magazine, The Lab Report, which includes essays from the panelists.

 Hacked: Security and Safety in an Age of Cyber Threats

 In our digitally interconnected world, cybercrimes increasingly threaten our day-to-day lives.
 Ransomware attacks and data breaches have become persistent and pervasive risks for anyone and anything connected to the internet with our critical infrastructure and consumers primary targets.
 While many have embraced the ubiquity of digital technologies, public policy has been much slower to respond.
-In this panel we explored the risks and vulnerabilities of this digital policy gap and discuss what solutions might be explored to protect the public from cybercrimes.
-For this Policy Roundtable, PPL was joined by Leonard Bailey (Department of Justice), Victoria E. Beckman (Microsoft), Aunshul Rege (Department of Criminal Justice), and moderator Daniel Eliot (National Cybersecurity Center of Excellence).
+In this panel we explore the risks and vulnerabilities of this digital policy gap and discuss what solutions might be explored to protect the public from cybercrimes.
+PPL was joined by Leonard Bailey (Department of Justice), Victoria E. Beckman (Microsoft), Aunshul Rege (Department of Criminal Justice), and moderator Daniel Eliot (National Cybersecurity Center of Excellence).